chittaksh/ImageSlider/README.md

 ### Run:
 Install the required packages. (pip install -r requirements.txt)\
-Add folder Demo to it and add images you want to display to that.\
+Add images to the Demo folder to be displayed (for test purpose).\
 Python3 main.py

+### Adding Images:
+#### Unix system:
+Add images to the Pictures folder on unix file system.
+Then run the application.

+#### Windows system:
+Add images to the Pictures folder.
+Then run the application.

 ### Updates:
 Currently just works with .png and .jpg on local storage.